NHLI-Respiratory-Epi/drug-codelist-creation/README.md

     - 0 = no - “clear exclusion”
     - 1 = yes - “certainty”
     - 2 = maybe - “uncertainty” - use for sensitivity analyses?
-- Use multiple clinicians for studies with multimorbidity (e.g., pulmonologist, cardiologist, nephrologist)
+- Use multiple clinicians for studies with multimorbidity (e.g., pulmonologist, cardiologist, nephrologist...)
-    - resolve discordances between clinicians (OPTIONAL)
+    - Resolve discordances between clinicians (OPTIONAL)

 - Step 6 adapts "clinician initials" method based on [this study](https://doi.org/10.1136/bmjopen-2017-019637))

 ## Step 7: Keep "master" codelist spreadsheet - with all versions and tags**

-- Columns tag codes for certain codelist versions:
+- Columns tag codes for different codelist versions:
     - (i) Raw codes (before clinician review)
     - (ii) Codes marked by clinician(s) for study codelist (0 no, 1 yes, 2 maybe)
     - (iii) Codes finalized for study (1s only)